theshi-1128/awesome-agent-communication-security/README.md

 - 🧭 **New Conceptualization:** We provide the first precise and unified definition of LLM-driven agent communication.

-- 🏗️ **Novel Systematic Taxonomy:** We introduce a unique 3*3 framework that classifies agent communication into three categories and describe a three-layer communication architecture to explain how each category operates.
+- 🏗️ **Novel Systematic Taxonomy:** We introduce **a novel 3*3 framework** that classifies agent communication into three categories and describe a three-layer communication architecture to explain how each category operates.

-    - 🏗️ **Protocols Classification:** WFor each communication class, we dissect representative communication protocols and classify them according to their features.
+    - 🏗️ **Protocols Classification:** Based on this 3*3 framework, we dissect representative communication protocols and classify them according to their features.

-    - ⚠️ **Risk Analysis/Prospect:** For each communication class, we analyze the associated security risks, indicating the communication layer in which each risk originates.
-We not only collect the published ones but also analyze **the potential risks that have not been studied in time.**
+    - ⚠️ **Risk Analysis/Prospect:** Based on this 3*3 framework, we analyze the associated security risks, indicating which communication layer each risk originates from.
+We not only collect the published ones but also analyze **the potential risks that have not been studied.**

-    - 🛡️ **Defensive Outlook:** For each risk, We not only summarize the published defenses but also analyze **the potential countermeasures that have not been studied in time.**
+    - 🛡️ **Defensive Outlook:** For each risk, We not only summarize the published defenses but also propose **the potential countermeasures that have not been studied in time.**

 - 🔍 **Empirical Demonstration:** We conduct experiments on **MCP** and **A2A** to reveal novel vulnerabilities arising in real agent communication systems.